Demons registration for 2D empirical wavelet transforms: Numerical experiments

-We perform the texture segmentation according to the procedure of \cite{huang2018review}, which consists of the following steps.
-First, we extract the textural part of the images by performing a cartoon–texture decomposition \cite{aujol2006combining,gilles2011bregman}.
-Next, we perform an empirical wavelet transform and compute the local energy of the obtained coeficients which is the average of the coefficients over a window of size $19 \times 19$ at each pixel.
-Finally, segmentation is obtained by performing a pixel-wise k-means clustering with cityblock distance for preselected numbers of cluster $k$ on the local energy.
+We perform the texture segmentation according to the procedure of~\cite{huang2018review}, which consists of the following steps.
+First, we extract the cartoon and textural parts $u$ and $v$, respectively, of~an image $f$ by solving the cartoon–texture decomposition model~\cite{aujol2006combining}, defined as follows:

+where $F$ is the set of functions from $\R^2$ to $\R$ and $G$ is the set of oscillating functions.
+Following numerical analyses conducted by~\cite{gilles2012multiscale}, the~parameter controlling the oscillation degree of the textural part is set to $\mu=N_{\rm pixels}/2$.
+This problem is solved numerically using the algorithm described in~\cite{gilles2011bregman}.
+Next, we compute the local energy of the empirical wavelet transform $\E_{\chi}^v$ of the textural part $v$, defined as the local average of the wavelet coefficients $\E_{\chi}^v(.,n)$ for each frequency band $n$, i.e.,

+where $W_x$ is a window centered at the pixel $x$ of size set to $N_W=19 \times 19$, following the work of~\cite{huang2018review}.
+Finally, the~segmentation is obtained by performing a pixel-wise k-means clustering with the cityblock distance on the local energy \eqref{eq:local_energy}, for~preselected numbers of clusters $k$.

-Figure~\ref{fig:STMpartition} shows partitions of the Fourier spectrum of a scanning tunneling microscope image obtained by the Curvelet, Watershed and Voronoi methods with a scale-space step-size $s_0=0.8$ on the logarithm of the Fourier spectrum.
-The Curvelet method results in a large number of sets $\Omega_n$, namely $393$, while the Watershed and Voronoi methods extract as many sets $\Omega_n$ as detected harmonic modes, $17$ in this case.
+Figure~\ref{fig:STMpartition} shows partitions of the Fourier spectrum of a scanning tunneling microscope image obtained by performing the Curvelet, Watershed and Voronoi methods with a scale-space step-size $s_0=0.2$ on the logarithm of the Fourier spectrum.
+The~Curvelet method results in a large number of sets $\Omega_n$, namely $393$, while the Watershed and Voronoi methods extract as many sets $\Omega_n$ as detected harmonic modes, $17$ in this~case.

-Figure~\ref{fig:STMseg} shows scanning tunneling microscope images, their corresponding texture parts, and their segmentation for the EWT-Curvelet and the proposed disk and square band-pass empirical wavelet transforms with $\tau=0.2$ for both Voronoi and Watershed partitioning.
-The proposed empirical wavelet transforms provide accurate and comparable texture masks for the different images.
-In all cases, the segmentation performance with the proposed approach is better than with the EWT-Curvelet, as can be clearly seen in the last two rows of Figure~\ref{fig:STMseg}.
+Figure~\ref{fig:STMseg} shows scanning tunneling microscope images, their corresponding textural parts, and~their segmentation for the EWT-Curvelet and the proposed disk and square band-pass empirical wavelet transforms with $\tau=0.2$ for both Voronoi and Watershed partitioning.
+The~proposed empirical wavelet transforms provide accurate and comparable texture masks for the different images.
+In~all cases, the~segmentation performance with the proposed approach is better than with the EWT-Curvelet, as~can be clearly seen in the last two rows of Figure~\ref{fig:STMseg}.